VIDYANKSHINI/DSA/README.md

   # DSA

-This is my DSA project.
+  This is a code bundle for DSA.
+The original project is available at https://www.figma.com/design/SYPjjDgXVwMY8zbBUhfsxY/DSA.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.